Directorate of Operations (Formerly known as the Clandestine Service)

 All DO professionals derive intense personal satisfaction from serving our nation, but complementing this are tangible benefits such as competitive pay and a comprehensive federal employee benefits package (including eligibility for the Federal Employee Health Benefits Program and the Federal Employee Retirement System).
+All DO positions offer an opportunity to participate in the Language Hiring Bonus Program.
 Follow this link to read more about available BENEFITS.
 A clandestine career requires you and your family to forgo external recognition for your contributions, but internal promotions and awards recognize accomplishments.

 Joining the Directorate of Operations

 DO officers join the service at the entry-level with starting salaries ranging between $56,805 and $86,460 (or between GS-9/2 and GS-11/10), depending on each applicant’s professional, academic, and life experience.
 Salary offers are non-negotiable.

 Competitive applicants are placed in one of two programs.

 - The Clandestine Service Trainee Program (or CST Program) is for applicants having prior professional, military, or other non-academic experience.

 - The Professional Trainee Program (or PT Program) is for applicants joining the DO soon after completing college or university study.
 The PT Program is a precursor to the CST Program.

 Your conditional offer of employment will identify the program determined to be the best fit for you.